denoland/deno-nuxt-template/README.md

 ## Local development

-Begin by installing the dependencies for
+Begin by installing the dependencies for the project:

 ```bash
 npm install